config-syncer/config-syncer/docs/setup/install.md

 ## Update Cluster Config
-If you would like to update cluster config, update the `kubed-config` Secret and restart Kubed operator pod(s).
+If you would like to update cluster config, update the `kubed-config` Secret.
+Kubed will notice the change in config file and automatically apply the updated configuration.